 Sam Raimi’s epic superhero blockbuster introduced Peter Parker to a whole new generation of fans and played a vital role in establishing superheroes as the pop culture titans they are today.

 The casting of Benedict Cumberbatch’s Doctor Strange and Jamie Foxx’s Electro in the MCU’s upcoming Spider-Man 3 has fans speculating that we could be getting a live-action Spider-Verse story in the film.
+The addition of Alred Molina’s Doc Ock further supports that theory and has us all very excited by the prospect.

 While nothing is confirmed just yet, it’s quite possible that both Maguire and Garfield could be tempted back to their respective Spidey suits, for a swan-song that would make millions of fans very happy indeed.

 If all this talk has you hungry for some wall-crawling adventures, RadioTimes.com has your complete guide to the Spider-Man franchise so far.
+And don’t forget, for more Spidey action, the animated series is now on Disney+ and features a whole host of the web slingers adventures against numerous foes.

 The Sam Raimi trilogy